A practical guide to HubSpot AI data sources

 The race to get AI into every business tool is officially on, and CRM platforms are right in the middle of the action.
 HubSpot has definitely made some waves with its "Breeze" suite of AI tools, which promises to give marketing, sales, and service teams a serious boost.
 But here’s the simple truth we all know: an AI is only as smart as the data it can learn from.

 If you're trying to figure out what actually fuels HubSpot's AI, you're in the right spot.
-We're going to break down the different HubSpot AI data sources, what they mean for your teams, and some of the real-world limitations you should know about.
+We're going to break down the different HubSpot AI data sources, what they mean for your teams, and some of the real-world considerations you should know about.

 What exactly is HubSpot AI?